timohubois/rewrite-bases-internationalization/README.md

 # Rewrite Bases Internationalization for WordPress

-Internationalize rewrite bases for author, search, comments, and pagination in WordPress.
+Internationalize rewrite bases for author, search, comments, and page slugs in WordPress.

 The Plugin extends the native **Permalinks** settings pages and adds a section to change the rewrite bases for author, search, comments, and pagination.